Default

 Gender Roles and Expectations

 In Saudi Arabia, the gender roles come from old traditions.
-Women must follow social rules and do certain family tasks.
+Women must follow social rules and do certain family tasks, including considerations related to foreign assets and wills.

 Women should listen to their fathers, brothers, and husbands.
 This shows how society prefers men to be in charge.
 Women keep the family's honor high, keeping its image good.